pciuh/wave-scatter/README.md

 ## Workflow

 1. **Define Statistical Distribution**:
-    - Plotting scatter diagram with colormaps the normal joint probability distribution (bivariate) is assumed
+    - Loaded scatter diagram is assumed to have the normal joint probability distribution (bivariate)
     - To properly generate samples for hypothesis testing the covariance matrix and mean values of wave heights and periods are calculated basing on scatter data
     - Number of samples are split in large and small groups, denoted *L* and *S* respectively.